sweeneychris/TheiaSfM/docs/source/sfm.rst

   Set to true to only accept calibrated views (from EXIF or elsewhere) as valid inputs to the reconstruction process.
 When uncalibrated views are added to the reconstruction builder they are ignored with a LOG warning.

+.. member:: int ReconstructionBuilderOptions::min_track_length

+  DEFAULT: ``2``

+  Minimum allowable track length.
+Short tracks are often less stable during triangulation and bundle adjustment and so they may be filtered for stability.

 .. member:: int ReconstructionBuilderOptions::max_track_length